 HomeBuyers of Pittsburgh: The #1 Professional Home Buyer

-We are a team of seasoned real estate investors with a wealth of knowledge on real estate taxes acquired over 10+ years purchasing and selling 750+ homes in Pittsburgh.
+We are a team of seasoned real estate investors with a wealth of knowledge on real estate taxes acquired over 10+ years of purchasing and selling 750+ homes in Pittsburgh.
 We would be pleased to offer you the information and guidance you need to keep more of the proceeds from the sale of your house.

 HomeBuyers of Pittsburgh can also help you avoid the long and stressful traditional home selling process, buying your house in as little as 21 days on your terms for cash at a fair market price — as we have done for hundreds of homeowners.